DanielHazlewood/FBAutoPrivateAlbum/README.md

 # FBAutoPrivateAlbum

+1. Load your album
-Sets every photo loaded currently on the page in an album to private.
+2. Have all the pictures you want currently on the page
+3. Paste script to your console (Firefox, Chrome, etc)
+4. ??
+5. Profit